Melanie Marden

 Melanie J Marden (born 1975) is a Canadian actress, model and producer known for starring in the movie Pigs (2007) and the reality TV series Friends to Lovers?.
-In 2018, she appeared in rapper T.I.'s music video as First Lady Melania Trump.
+In 2018, she appeared in rapper T.I.'s music video for "Dime Trap" as First Lady Melania Trump.
 The provocative nature of the music video sparked outrage, especially among Trump supporters.

 Early life

 Marden was born in Toronto, Ontario.
 She lost her mother to brain cancer in 2009.

 Career

-Marden is most famously known for her role in the soap opera Friends to Lovers?
-She's also known for playing the role of Gabrielle in the teen comedy film Pigs (2007).
+In 2007, Marden starred as Gabrielle in the teen comedy film Pigs.
 In 2010, she produced and starred in the short film Timeless, which is based on the true story of her mother who died of brain cancer.

 She was also on the cover of Maxim Italy's March edition in 2014.

-In 2018, she appeared as a Melania Trump lookalike in a music video of rapper T.I.
-The video shows Marden dressed as the First Lady, stripping in the oval office.
-It sparked outrage and Marden even received death threats for her provocative portrayal of the First Lady.
-Melania Trump's spokeswoman called the video 'disrespectful and disgusting'.
-Marden didn't apologize for the video and shared a message on her Instagram saying, "I was hired (as an actress) not a stripper to portray Melania Trump.
-It was a creative choice for me, and also an opportunity to empower women."
+Marden gained prominence for her role in the Friends to Lovers?, a Bravo reality series where she appeared alongside her longtime friend Greg Plitt.
+The series only aired for one season following Plitt's death.

+In 2018, Marden appeared as a naked Melania Trump in the music video for T.I.'s "Dime Trap".
+Following her appearance, she received a series of death threats, one of which detailed the presence of hired assassins.
+She responded with a video citing Ms. Trump's anti-cyberbullying campaign, Be Best.